BryanMorfe/shprep/README.md

 #### Disclaimer
 I am not responsible for any corrupted shadow files produced by this program. **ALWAYS** make a backup of the original shadow file before modifying it with this or any other software.

+## Dependencies
+In order to compile, install, and run shprep, you need to have the following programs/utilities in your Unix/Linux/macOS system:
+- make
+- gcc

+### Installation
+In Debian-like distributions of linux, you may run the following command:
+`$ sudo apt-get install make gcc`

 ## Installation

 ### Step 1: Get Source Code